 - Others designed for extraction of liquids.

 Several various attachments are available for use in combination with most of these vacuum cleaners.
 Each one designed for specific cleaning jobs.
-All of these factors taken into consideration make vacuum cleaners a most multipurpose.
-Indeed indispensable cleaning tool of the trade.
+All of these factors taken into consideration make vacuum cleaners the most multipurpose.
+The indeed indispensable cleaning tool of the trade.

 What is a vacuum?
 Is it matter?